nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### 3.6 Editing an Important Date for a Patient
+### 3.6 Editing an Event for a Patient

 #### Introduction

-The `EditImportantDateCommand` class is responsible for editing a specific Important Date for a patient in the address book.
+The `EditEventCommand` class is responsible for editing a specific Event for a patient in the address book.

 #### Specifications

-* EditImportantDateCommand takes in four parameters: `PATIENT_INDEX`, `EVENT_INDEX`, `EVENT_NAME` and `DATE`.
+* EditEventCommand takes in four parameters: `PATIENT_INDEX`, `EVENT_INDEX`, `EVENT_NAME` and `DATE`.
   All parameters are compulsory.
 Optionally, you may include `TIME` in the `DATE` parameter.
-* EditImportantDateCommand will edit the selected `EVENT_INDEX` with a new important date event.
+* EditEventCommand will edit the selected `EVENT_INDEX` with a new event.
-* Editing of an important date can only happen for a single patient, and a single event at any given time.
+* Editing of an event can only happen for a single patient, and a single event at any given time.

 #### Example Usage Scenario